Enrico Berlinguer: Personal life

+Berlinguer with his family in Rome, 1972.
+From left to right, the children are Bianca, Marco, and Laura.

 A non-believer, Berlinguer married in a civil ceremony the religious Letizia Laurenti (1928–2017), whom he met during a holiday in the Aosta Valley, on 26 September 1957 in the Capitoline Hill; they had been engaged for ten years, and both the PCI and her family were against it.
 While seemingly cold in public and in front of their children, their relationship has been described as "a love from Romeo and Juliet".
-Together, they had four children: former TG3 journalist Biancamaria (born 1959), RAI journalist Maria Stella (born 1961), Communist Refoundation Party politician Marco (born 1963), and Mediaset journalist Laura (born 1970).
+Together, they had four children: former TG3 journalist Bianca Maria (born 1959), RAI journalist Maria Stella (born 1961), Communist Refoundation Party politician Marco (born 1963), and Mediaset journalist Laura (born 1970).
 He often used to give his children tutoring lessons, including after a political meeting was concluded, on topics like Georg Wilhelm Friedrich Hegel and pre-Socratic philosophers but never in a forceful way; he did not expect them to follow his path in politics.
 Berlinguer said that they "must be able to make their choices freely, without any prejudice".

 As a Sardinian, Berlinguer said that he was a supporter of Cagliari Calcio; like many other communist and left-wing leaders, including Palmiro Togliatti and allegedly Antonio Gramsci, he was said to have been a supporter of Juventus.
 As many of his security escorts were supporters of SS Lazio, Berlinguer was forced to watch the club's matches.
 He once left in the middle of a lunch with party members to watch a Juventus match.
 Another time, near the government building of the Palazzo della Farnesina, he saw a group of kids playing association football and started playing with them.
 Outside of politics and his passion for football, which he played as a child with his brother, Berlinguer played Rummy and loved the sea and sailing.
 Whenever he could, he would go on his cousin's boat in Stintino, manoeuvring the mainsails and jibs with dexterity.
 In 1977, he risked his life when, not following the recommendation by relatives and sailors, he went out by boat because he could not return to Stintino for safety reasons.
 When the wind picked up, the sea got rough, and for several hours no one heard news about Berlinguer until his cousin Francesco Cossiga, the then interior minister, sent patrol boats to search for him.